 On Create Filter List page, set the list name and add conditions to filter, for example site domains or IP addresses, each from the new line.

 After finished configuring Filter List, click 'Create' button to proceed.

 To edit existing filter list, open Filter Lists and click on its name, or click (‘magnifying glass’) in the Action column:

 Note: You can export the content of the filter list.
 Click 'Export All' to export all categories that filter list contains (in this case categories will be downloaded as single Excel file with each category on separate worksheet).
 Hover mouse over arrow button and click on category at the drop-down list to export only list with conditions of that category:

 The existing filter list page differs from the new filter list page, as filter categories are displayed on separate tabs.
 You can switch between tabs with different filter categories.
-To add filter, click ‘+’ on the corresponding tab:
+To add an item to filter, click ‘+’ on the corresponding tab:

-To remove certain row, click ‘x’ symbol beside row (symbol appears as mouse is hover over that row):
+To remove a certain row, click ‘x’ symbol beside row (symbol appears as a mouse is hover over that row):

 Then confirm deletion:

 To apply Whitelist or Blacklist to campaign, open campaign, set the type of the list (White or Black), and select the list: